 Mr. Greenwood came to the United States in the 1880s.
 A William Greenwood appears in the 1887-1888 and 1888-1889 Camden city directories living on Salem Street, off of Ferry Avenue, and working at the Howland Croft textile mill, as a wool sorter and later as a carder.
 It appears that these entries refer to Major William Greenwood.
 Around 1898 Major William Greenwood married Lillie Binns.
 The couple lived with her parents, Mr. and Mrs. Jonas Binns, of 220 York Street in North Camden.
 A daughter, Grace, was born March 11, 1899.

 The 1910 Census shows the family residing at the York Street address.
 Major William Greenwood was then still working in the textile industry, at that time as a grader in a woolen mill, either the Howland Croft & Sons Company mill on Broadway, or the Highland Mill on State Street in North Camden.
-Soon after wards he secured a position with the Camden Police Department.
+On February 29, 1912 he was appointed to the Camden Police Department.
 He remained on the force for 22 years before retiring in the mid-1930s.

 The Greenwoods were still living on York Street in October of 1939 when Lillie Greenwood passed away.
 Father-in-law Jonas Binns was also still residing there.
 Major William Greenwood does not appear in the 1947 Camden City Directory.
 It appears that he had passed away by that time.

 R. "Roby" Thompson